Offer small sips of clear fluids and bland foods to keep your toddler hydrated and calm their upset stomach.

 You can gradually reintroduce regular meals featuring a balanced mix of proteins, fruits, vegetables, grains, and dairy products unless advised otherwise by a doctor.
 Keep portion sizes modest initially while monitoring tolerance closely for any signs of relapse like nausea or increased fussiness around mealtime.

-This staged approach encourages gentle restoration of appetite while avoiding overwhelming sensitive digestive systems still recovering from inflammation caused by vomiting episodes.
+This staged approach encourages gentle restoration of appetite while avoiding overwhelming sensitive digestive systems still recovering from irritation caused by vomiting episodes.

 A Sample Reintroduction Schedule After Vomiting Stops:

-• Day 3-4: Add soft proteins like scrambled eggs or yogurt if tolerated.
+- Day 3-4: Add soft proteins like scrambled eggs or other gentle foods if tolerated.

-• Day 5 onward: Return gradually toward regular family meals avoiding fried/spicy items initially.
+- Day 5 onward: Return gradually toward regular family meals while still going easy on greasy or very spicy foods at first.

-Always watch closely for any signs of discomfort during this phase since some toddlers remain sensitive longer than others following bouts of illness-induced vomiting.
+Always watch closely for any signs of discomfort during this phase since some toddlers remain sensitive longer than others following bouts of illness-related vomiting.

 Key Takeaways: What To Give Toddler When Throwing Up?